UI Designer job role

 What does a UI Designer do?

-UI designers use various tools and techniques to create their designs, including wireframing, prototyping, and user testing.
+User Interface designers use various tools and techniques to create their designs, including wireframing, prototyping, and user testing.
 They are responsible for creating the layout, colour scheme, typography, and overall visual style of the interface.
 They also design the various interactive elements, such as buttons, menus, and navigation bars.

 UI Designer salary expectations